 - Wenbin Xiao, Hong Hong, Shuiliang Yu, Lan Zhou and Wei Xin.
 CRABP-II is a highly sensitive and specific diagnostic molecular marker for pancreatic ductal adenocarcinoma in distinguishing from benign pancreatic conditions.
 Human Pathology.
 2014 June 45(6):1177-83

 - Wenbin Xiao, Hong Hong, Amad Awadallah, Lan Zhou and Wei Xin.
 Utilization of CDX2 Expression in Diagnosing Pancreatic Ductal Adenocarcinoma and Predicting Prognosis.
 Plos One, 2014 Jan 29;9(1):e86853

 - Huankai Hu, Lan Zhou, Amad Awadallah and Wei Xin.
 Significance of Notch1 Signaling Pathway in Human Pancreatic Development and Carcinogenesis.
 Applied Immunohistochemistry & Molecular Morphology.2013 May;21(3):242-7.

 - Chaoyang Li, Shuiliang Yu, Jinghua Xu, Amber A Petrolla, Fumihiko Nakmura, Shaoman Yin, Neena Singh, Thomas Stossel, Alan Tartakoff, Derek Abbot, Wei Xin* and Man-sun Sy*.
-Binding of Prion Pro-protein to Filamin A Disrupts Cytoskeletal organization and Signaling that Provides Growth Advantage to Human Pancreatic Ductal Carcinomas.
+Binding of pro-prion to filamin A disrupts cytoskeleton and correlates with poor prognosis in pancreatic cancer.
 Journal of Clinical Investigation, 2009 Aug; 119(9):2725-2736

 *shared senior authorship